lupyuen/lupyuen.github.io/src/pinecone.md

 [Sample Firmware for BL602](https://pine64.github.io/bl602-docs/Examples/helloworld/helloworld.html)

-_(For my port of Mynewt to BL602: I'll be using VSCode as the development tool.
+_(For my BL602 port of Mynewt: I'll be using VSCode as the development tool.
 Firmware build will be supported on plain Windows, macOS, GitHub Actions and GitLab CI)_

 ## Debugging Firmware